ccollicutt/puppet-saio/modules/saio/README.md

 ### Post puppet

-Once the puppet install has run its course, you can now use the bash scripts to generate the ring files and (hopefull) startup Swift.
+Once the puppet install has run its course, you can now use the bash scripts to generate the ring files and (hopefully) startup Swift.

 ```
 vagrant@precise64:/etc/puppet$ remakerings